lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

       /* ... */
     }
   };
-  // Cast return type to your mixin's interface intersected with the super class return MyMixinClass as Constructor<MyMixinInterface> & T;
+  // Cast return type to your mixin's interface intersected with the superClass type return MyMixinClass as Constructor<MyMixinInterface> & T;
 }
 ```